MathildeJ/Fantasy_Bakes/README.md

 ```
 ![exit button](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s10.png)

 Please note: considering how our website is built, there is a unique get help button which means that our customers can only start a session from the home page (by clicking a button which redirects them to the landing page).
-However, stealth mode is activated by default on all the pages containing the Surfly widget and allows to start session instantly by pressing Ctrl + Enter.
+However, stealth mode is activated by default on all the pages containing the Surfly widget and allows to start a session instantly by pressing Ctrl + Enter.

 ##### Integrate an already existing chat solution
 Finally, we would also like to be able to keeping chatting with our clients in a Surfly session.
 As a matter of fact, we wish to use Zopim which is the chat solution we were using prior to the integration of Surfly.
 We can simply add the Zopim snippet code to all the pages of our website and we will be able to communicate with our clients inside and outside of a Surfly session without any disturbance when we enter/exit one: